-Integrating iPads into learning
+Integrating iPads and Chromebooks into Learning

 At Belleville Mennonite School we seek to provide all the skills needed by our students.
 In addition to an excellent classical education we also seek to teach students how to effectively use and interact with today's ever changing technology.